How School Leaders Can Use Better Communication to Improve Teacher Retention

 Many teachers may feel they are stretched thin and need to wear too many hats.
 Teachers should be allowed to do their teaching job without being asked to do administrative tasks that go beyond the scope of their areas of expertise and focus.

 Reduce administrative burden from teachers, for instance, by managing the tracking of parents’ online form filling, even if it is just a waiver for a class trip.
-A dynamic online form system, such as School Signals that automates reminders if a parent does not fill out a form will also help admins.
 Allow teachers also to voice their concerns if their administrative tasks increase.

 At School Signals, we’ve designed an easy account management system to lessen teachers’ workload and burden; for instance, teachers do not have to approve each parent account individually to access a specific group.
 No teacher should have to click tens of application links!
 Instead, we create a clear profile of the user’s affiliations within the school in our system.
 The system grants parents access to all applicable grades, classes, and groups without complicated authorization codes.